 However, things get more complicated when churn rate kicks in.
 Now let’s take an average business churn rate of 30% and suddenly you have ($100 X 10) + ($100 X 17) + ($100 X 21.1) = $4810.

-In other words, the churn cost the business $ 1,190, which over 3 years costs the company about 20% of overall revenue.
+In other words, the churn cost the business $ 1,190, which over 3 years cost the company about 20% of overall revenue.
 This lost revenue due to customer churn is called revenue churn.

-Most businesses spend a significant sum of money in acquiring new customers but very less focus goes into ensuring that customers continue to make repeat purchases.
-Some experts even suggest that more focus needs to go into higher customer retention and lower churn rate as a business grows.
+Most businesses spend a significant sum of money on acquiring new customers but very less focus goes into ensuring that customers continue to make repeat purchases.
+Some experts even suggest that more focus needs to go into higher customer retention rate and lower churn rate as a business grows.

 Moreover, higher churn has a visibly negative impact on a business for the following reasons as well:

-- Cost of acquiring new customers is significantly higher than retention costs.
+- The cost of acquiring new customers is significantly higher than retention costs.

 - The rate of selling to an existing customer is at an average 60% higher than selling to a customer who is not familiar with your brand.